Indonesian import regulations are often changing, so it’s not uncommon that foreign companies find their products stuck in Indonesian customs.

 Bill of lading and air waybill are documents issued to acknowledge the transport of the shipment.

 A bill of lading accompanies goods shipped by sea; an air waybill covers the cargo from one airport to another.
+See an example of a Bill of Lading.

 What procedures are conducted at the customs?